Gyula Andrássy.

 Students of architecture will note that Steindl’s design doesn’t rigidly conform to Gothic Revival particularly regarding the central dome – a structure rarely used in Gothic buildings.
 The interior, even more stylistically mixed, is perhaps better termed historical eclecticism.

 The symmetrical building, with two identical legislative halls, is 268 meters long and 123 meters wide.
 It has 691 rooms and 20 kilometers of stairs.
-The spire on top of the dome reaches 96 meters – the same height as the top of St. Stephen’s Basilica and serves as a symbolic reference to the nation’s founding in 896.
+The spire on top of the dome reaches 96 meters – the same height as the top of Saint Stephen’s Basilica and serves as a symbolic reference to the nation’s founding in 896.
 At the time of its completion, it was the largest parliament building in the world.
 (It has since been surpassed by the Romanian Parliament in Bucharest and the Great Hall of the People in Beijing.)
 It’s typically considered to be among the world’s most beautiful legislative buildings.

 As I noted above, the interior of the Hungarian Parliament is architecturally eclectic.
 In addition to Gothic, there are also elements of Renaissance and Baroque styles.
-For example, the dramatic main staircase
+For example, the dramatic main staircase,

-which leads to the interior of the hexadecagonal (16 sided) dome
+which leads to the interior of the hexadecagonal (16 sided) dome,

 in which you can see the Holy Crown, Orb and Scepter.